ICGC-TCGA-PanCancer/vcf-uploader/README.md

 Note: the variant calling working group has specified ".tbi" rather than ".idx" as the tabix index extension.
 I have asked Annai to add support for ".tbi" and will update the code to standardize on this once the GNOS changes have been made.
 Also, a README needs to be included in each tar.gz file to document the contents.
 In the pilot this was a separate README file but GNOS does not support uploading this directly and, therefore, it needs to included in the tar.gz file.

-## Running synapse_upload_vcf

-The synapse uplaod script uses a json file with paremeters (see [example_input.json](https://github.com/larssono/vcf-uploader/blob/develop/sample_files/example_input.json) and a parentId which reprsents the folder in Synapse to upload the files to.
-For example to upload the example files to DKFZ output folder:

-     synapse_upload_vcf --parentId syn2898426 < sample_files/example_input.json

 ## Running gnos_upload_vcf

 The parameters: